Andy Appiah-Kubi: Education

-Andy holds BA (Hons), MBA and LLB from the University of Ghana, Legon.
-He also holds a professional certificate in Law from the Ghana school of Law.
+Appiah-Kubi holds BA (Hons), MBA and LLB from the University of Ghana, Legon.
+He holds a professional certificate in Law from the Ghana school of Law.

 Career

-In 1989, Andy was the chief executive officer for Ideal Veterinary Supply until 1994.
+In 1989, Appiah-Kubi was the chief executive officer for Ideal Veterinary Supply until 1994.
 He assumes a new position as the country Director for AFEX International group until 2001 when he left to assume a new role as the Deputy Executive Secretary for the Free Zones Board, a position he held till 2009.
 He assumes a new role as the Chief Executive Office of Appiah-Kubi and Associates.

 Politics

-Andy stood on the ticket of the New Patriotic Party and won the 2016 Parliamentary Election to represent the people of Asante-Akim North Constituency in the Seventh Parliament of the Fourth Republic of Ghana.
+Appiah-Kubi stood on the ticket of the New Patriotic Party and won the 2016 Parliamentary Election to represent the people of Asante-Akim North Constituency in the Seventh Parliament of the Fourth Republic of Ghana.
 He was then appointed as the Deputy Minister for Railways Development by the President, Nana Addo Dankwah Akufo-Addo.

 He was re-elected in the 2020 general election to represent his constituents in the 8th Parliament of the Fourth Republic of Ghana.
 He polled 25,009 representing 63.91% of the valid vote cast whiles the NDC parliamentary candidate Alhaji Adams Sulley Yussif had 14,123 votes representing 36.1% of the total valid votes cast.

 Committees

-Andy is a member of the Members Holding Offices of Profit Committee and also a member of the Foreign Affairs Committee.
+Appiah-Kubi is a member of the Members Holding Offices of Profit Committee and also a member of the Foreign Affairs Committee.